sirjoealot/xmrig-setup/README.md

 Xmrig is an open-source, high-performance Monero (XMR) CPU miner.
 It allows individuals to contribute their computing power to the Monero network by mining XMR cryptocurrency using their CPUs.
 Xmrig is known for its efficiency, scalability, and support for various CPU architectures.

+For more information about Xmrig, visit the [official repository](https://github.com/xmrig/xmrig).

 ## Prerequisites

-- Ubuntu or other Debian-based distributions
+- Ubuntu or other Debian-based distribution
-- `sudo` access to install packages and run commands

 ## Usage